-These aren't anywhere close to hardboiled, and in fact, they're rather light on mystery, too.
+But don't for a moment think these books are anywhere close to hard-boiled.
+In fact, they're rather light on mystery, too.
 But they make up for it with a lot of romantic intrigue, a heavy dose of Perils of Pauline-type melodrama (with the prerequisite cliffhangers) and some intriguing (and even gruesome) period detail.
-As Harriet the K. would say, this is the perfect type of thing for people who like this kind of thing, of which this is a good example of.
+As the late, great Harriet the K. would say, "This is the perfect type of thing for people who like this kind of thing, of which this is a good example of."

-A tireless self-promoter, often seen on DorothyL and other e-mail lists, Day comes about her historical romances quite honestly.
+A once tireless self-promoter, often seen haunting DorothyL and other e-mail lists back in the day, Day comes about her historical romances quite honestly.
 As well being the author of a slew of romantic suspense novels, under such monickers as Diane Bane and Madelyn Sanders, she's also worked at a historical museum in California.

 Drop a dime.
 Your comments, suggestions, corrections and contributions are always welcome.